Writers & Journalists

 see also: Musician, Playlist Curator, Reviewer/Critic, Historian/Scholar/Researcher, Collector

-Lori Christian writes
+Lori Christian writes Rock and Roll Girl

-Lucy writes
+Lucy writes Vinyl Femmes

 “Vinyl Femmes is a weekly newsletter about women (and non-binary people) in music and pop culture.
 I focus on music reviews, articles and recommendations which celebrate women.”